-We will reinforce the Council's vision through a range of internal communications and engagement.
-Visual cues for our CWAC brand and ethos across a variety of media will be rolled out and discrete culture change programmes will to the vision of the wider Council.
+We will reinforce the council's vision through a range of internal communications and engagement.
+Visual cues for our CWAC brand and ethos across a variety of media will be rolled out and discrete culture change programmes will reinforce the vision of the council.
 The key message will be about staff, residents, partners and businesses all working together to play their part.